-You may score lower monthly insurance premiums with a high-deductible health plan.
-But your deductible will be higher than other plans—at least $1,400 for individuals and $2,800 for family coverage in 2020 and 2021.
+You may score lower monthly insurance premiums with a high-deductible health plan, but your deductible will be higher than other plans.

 Instead, consider it like an individual retirement account (IRA).
 These plans also have lower contribution limits, but may still be an excellent supplement in retirement.
 You should talk to your financial advisor for in-depth retirement planning advice.